ReMA and PhD curriculum

 The NINO in Leiden hosts a course on the Ancient Near East, taught by one of its resident postdocs.
 In 2022, the course theme was Photographing Egypt, Greece, and the Near East; in 2023, the course theme was Architecture as a source for historical reconstruction in the Ancient Near East; in 2024, the course theme was Concepts and Methods in the Ancient Near East: Social Worlds of Ancient Art Producers

-A course in Greek History, with alternating themes, is offered almost annually at the University of Groningen.
+A course in Greek History, with alternating themes, is offered biannually at the University of Groningen, in the even years (2024, 2026, 2028, etc).
+The course alternates with the course Sanctuaries and the Sacred.
 An excursion to Greece is part of the course.
-Past themes include The Connected Sea and Power and Cult in the Hellenistic World.
-Participants earn 5 ECTS upon completion of the course.
-From 2023 onwards, the Greek history course will be alternated with a Roman history course which will include an excursion to Rome.
+Past themes include The Connected Sea, Power and Cult in the Hellenistic World, and The Divine and Human Agency.
+Participants earn 10 ECTS upon completion of the course.

 OIKOS reading list (varying number of ECs)